Supporting Texas STEM Teachers

 East Texas Math Teachers’ Circle

-The East Texas Math Teachers' Circle (ETMTC) is an opportunity for school mathematics teachers to rediscover their love for mathematics by exploring problem-solving with SFA and guest mathematics faculty.
+The East Texas Math Teachers' Circle is an opportunity for school mathematics teachers to rediscover their love for mathematics by exploring problem-solving with SFA and guest mathematics faculty.
 The ETMTC program focuses on the development of problem-solving strategies that can be taken back to the mathematics classroom.
 ETMTC meetings are free to attend and open to any interested public and private school mathematics teachers, home school teachers and student teachers.